GabeStah/gremlin-chaos-monkey/src/alternatives/spring-boot/index.md

 Most are self-explanatory, but the Assault severity level property (`chaos.monkey.assaults.level`) actually determines two things: The number of requests between Assaults, and also how many Assaults will occur at that time.
 Thus, a default level of `5` means that `5` Assaults will occur on every fifth request.

-Unfortunately, because these properties are set at compile time, the only way to change the configuration properties during runtime is via the [HTTP endpoint](https://codecentric.github.io/chaos-monkey-spring-boot/2.0.0/#_http_endpoint).
-For example, sending JSON configuration data to the [`/chaosmonkey/assaults`](https://codecentric.github.io/chaos-monkey-spring-boot/2.0.0/#assaultspost) endpoint can be used to modify future Assault configurations.
+Configuration properties can be changed at runtime via the [HTTP endpoints](https://codecentric.github.io/chaos-monkey-spring-boot/2.0.1/#_http_endpoint).
+For example, sending JSON configuration data to the [`/chaosmonkey/assaults`](https://codecentric.github.io/chaos-monkey-spring-boot/2.0.1/#assaultspost) endpoint can be used to modify future Assault configurations.

 ```json
 {